llm-bible/llm-bible.github.io/_publications/liang2021dialoging.markdown

 bibkey: liang2021dialoging
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2106.01666"}
-tags: ['Attention Mechanism', 'Model Architecture', 'Training Techniques', 'Uncategorized']
+tags: ['Attention Mechanism', 'Model Architecture', 'Training Techniques']
 ---
 Using chatbots to deliver recommendations is increasingly popular.
 The design of recommendation chatbots has primarily been taking an information-centric